Europe sweep US to race to 4-0 Ryder Cup lead

 The atmosphere was electric 30 minutes before the first balls were struck as 5,000 fans packed into the stand surrounding the first tee, with thousands more lining the fairway on both sides all the way up to the first green.

 There were predictable pantomime boos for American world number one Scottie Scheffler as he and his good friend Sam Burns emerged on to the first tee.
 Less savoury was the lone voice bellowing "you stink, Scottie" just as he was addressing his ball.
-A stain on an otherwise exemplary morning for Europe.
+An unwanted stain on an otherwise exemplary morning for Europe.

 Hovland set the tone with a chip-in birdie on the first and his rookie playing partner Aberg, who only turned professional in June, birdied the next to put them two up against Open champion Brian Harman and Max Homa.